What You Need to Know About The Gravenstein Apple Fair

 In the popular Artisan Tasting Lounge ($20 in addition to fair admission), enjoy a peaceful lounge atmosphere in the heart of the fair while sampling cider and cheese pairings, restaurant bites, wine, specialty cocktails, and more.

 And in the DIY (Do It Yourself) Arena, join cheesemakers, chefs, and local experts as they demonstrate techiniques you can do at home.

 North Coast Organic Apple Products is always on hand selling glasses of its delicious organic apple juice (as well as jars of its apple sauce and apple cider vinegar), and families can join the Slow Food Russian River group to press their own apple juice.

-The Craft Cider Tent (curated by local cider expert Darlene Hayes) features more than a dozen local craft ciders made with local apples; the Wine Tent showcases more than two dozen exceptional Sonoma County wines; and the Microbrew Tent higlights some of Sonoma County's best breweries.
+The Craft Cider Tent features more than a dozen local craft ciders made with local apples; the Wine Tent showcases more than two dozen exceptional Sonoma County wines; and the Microbrew Tent highlights some of Sonoma County's best breweries.

 Music is always a big part of the Apple Fair, and this year's live music schedule is no exception.
-Two widely-separated stages (Farm Trails Stage and Gravenstein Stage) will present entertainment on the hour and half hour.
+Two widely-separated stages (Somo Rosa Stage and North Coast Stage) will present entertainment on the hour and half hour.
 More than a dozen groups and about as many musical genres are bound to get fair-goers singing and dancing.